 If you've lost your job, however, you can typically keep your employer health plan for up to 3 years, under a federal program known as COBRA, but you pay the entire premium.
 Ask your human resources contact if your employer is subsidizing COBRA coverage for a period of time.

 File for unemployment benefits.
 To receive unemployment insurance benefits, file a claim with the unemployment insurance program in the state where you worked—either via telephone or online.
-Be patient if you call, as it's likely that you'll experience longer than usual wait times considering the number of claims being filed.
+Be patient if you call, as it's likely that you'll experience longer than usual wait times.

-If you're an independent contractor, you may also be eligible for unemployment benefits, depending on your personal situation and how your state implements the CARES Act.
-States are permitted to provide Pandemic Unemployment Assistance (PUA) to individuals who are self-employed, seeking part-time employment, or who otherwise would not qualify for regular unemployment compensation.
+If you're an independent contractor, you may also be eligible for unemployment benefits, depending on your personal situation and your state rules.

 "State unemployment sites and phones are inundated in most places right now," Stoddard says.
 "It can be frustrating, but don't give up."